pypa/packaging.python.org/source/single_source_version.rst

 In general, the options are:

-1) If the code is in a version control system (VCS), e.g. git, then the version can be extracted from the VCS.
+1) If the code is in a version control system (VCS), e.g. Git, then the version can be extracted from the VCS.

 2) The version can be hard-coded into the :file:`pyproject.toml` file -- and the build system can copy it into other locations it may be required.